marrink-lab/TS2CG1.1/README.md

 TS2CG is implemented in C++ and includes two separate scripts.
 Pointillism (PLM) and CG Membrane Builder (PCG).

 Note: There will be no further updates to this version.
-More develoments will be done on version 2 (https://github.com/weria-pezeshkian/TS2CG-v2.0)
+Check the version 2 with many new features (https://github.com/weria-pezeshkian/TS2CG-v2.0)